 Photo:

 When I first moved to Seattle, I heard again and again that I could not miss out on Bumbershoot.
 The two-day festival is a quintessential Seattle summer event, and I can see why.
 The first year I went, the sun was shining and Seattle Center was abuzz with live music, enthusiastic crowds and local vendors.
-That was more than 10 years ago, and I am so excited to see this tradition continue and share it with my family.
+That was over a decade ago, and I am so excited to see this tradition continue and share it with my family.

 This year’s Bumbershoot will be held over Labor Day weekend (Aug.
-31–Sept.
-1).
-In addition to its visual arts programming, Bumbershoot just released its music lineup.
-Headlining artists include Pavement, James Blake, and Cypress Hill.
-Also on the list: Ted Leo and the Pharmacists, The Polyphonic Spree, and Lauren Mayberry (of CHVRCHES).
+30–31).
+In addition to its visual arts programming, Bumbershoot recently released its music lineup.
+Headlining artists include Weezer, Car Seat Headrest, Aurora and Janelle Monáe.
+Also on the list: Bright Eyes, Digable Planets, and Saba.
 Parents can dust off their vintage band tees, browse the exciting lineup to find their favorite artists, and make a plan to introduce their kids to the magic of live music.

 Family activities at Bumbershoot

-Bumbershoot promises overwhelming visual spectacles, dance performances and art for all ages to enjoy throughout Seattle Center.
+Bumbershoot promises stunning visual spectacles, dance performances and art for all ages to enjoy throughout Seattle Center, with several themed areas — called districts — for families to explore.

 Navigating the Bumbershoot districts

-- Fashion District: Fashionistas of all ages will love the youth-led catwalk in the Fashion District.
-There will also be a beauty salon and fashion marketplace where you’ll want to treat yourself (and your kids).
+- Fashion District: Fashionistas of all ages will love the youth-led High Fashion High showcase with new designers this year.
+This is the place to get a makeover, too, whether it’s space buns and glitter hair with Rudy’s Barbershop, nail painting with Nails by Katja and The Gel Mxmi Nails, or fresh glitter freckles in the wig dome.
+There will also be a fashion marketplace where you’ll want to treat yourself (and your kids).

-Families can also look forward to the Cat Circus in the festival’s Geodesic Domes, but may want to steer clear of the Comedy Dome as it’s geared more toward adults.
+Just a note: Families may want to steer clear of the Comedy Coop as it’s geared more toward adults.

-If you’re like me and want a souvenir to take home, festival and artist merch can be found between Fisher and Fountain Stages.
+If you’re like me and want a souvenir to take home, festival and artist merch can be found between the Fisher and Fountain stages.

 What to eat at Bumbershoot